-What Is The Average Injury Settlement Amount for Whiplash Injury?
+What Is The Average Whiplash Lawsuit Settlement Amount?

 Whiplash, also referred to as whiplash-associated disorder (WAD), occurs when a force of impact tears sensitive ligaments in the neck.
 Though whiplash is most common in auto accidents, it can result from any trauma that causes the neck to jerk back and forth.
 A blow to the head or even a slip and fall accident can cause whiplash.